-We sell our government and industrial products directly to end users and indirectly through prime contractors and distributors.
-While the majority of government and industrial products have been sold to date to various operations within the U.S. federal government, we also sell to state and local as well as to international government organizations and research labs and universities.
+We sell our defense and security products directly to end users and indirectly through prime contractors and distributors.
+While the majority of defense and security products have been sold to date to various operations within the U.S. federal government, we also sell to state and local as well as to international government organizations and research labs and universities.
 Our military products are sold overseas in compliance with the International Traffic in Arms Regulations, or ITAR.
 We have sold our products to the governments of various countries in the past several years, including the United Kingdom, France, Germany, Sweden, Norway, Italy, Israel, Australia, Republic of Korea, Singapore, Bosnia, Lithuania, Qatar, Taiwan, South Africa and Canada.